- Julius Malema has responded to the arrest of senior ANC official Vincent Smith

 Smith is set to be charged with corruption and fraud for allegedly accepting and failing to declare R671 000 paid to his company by Bosasa between 2015 and 2016.

 In similar news, the Zondo Commission made its first arrests since it was launched in 2018.
-Businessman Edwin Sodi and two ANC officials have been arrested on Wednesday, 30 September as a result of evidence from the State Capture Inquiry.
+Businessman Edwin Sodi and two ANC officials were arrested on Wednesday, 30 September as a result of evidence from the State Capture Inquiry.

 It was reported that former Free State Human Settlements (FSHS) Department boss Nthimotse 'Tim' Mokhesi and former national Human Settlements director-general Thabane Zulu have been arrested by the Hawks alongside Sodi.